watsonx.ai for SOAR Analysts

 watsonx.ai Note Conversation

-This playbook is triggered when a user writes a note that contains “@watsonx” at the start of the note.
+This Playbook is triggered when a user writes a note that contains “@watsonx” at the start of the note.
 A reply will be generated by IBM watsonx.ai generative AI, and added as a reply to the first note.

 Automatic